 But it was fear—wasn’t it?

 She danced around and through Reavers.
 She calculated their fury like it was fifth-grade arithmetic.
 Why couldn’t others see how easy it was?
 That was the trick!
 Calculate!
 With the dance came tranquility, almost like meditation.
 The insane violence trying to find a way inside her lethal metal perimeter, swinging up then down, over and around, muted to minor exponents in the continuously evolving or devolving differential equations of their collective rage.
-She solved them oftentimes with her eyes closed, and their flesh cleaved away from their bones and their blood spattered almost artfully on the walls, and she danced and danced and danced.
+She solved them oftentimes with eyes closed, their flesh cleaving away and their blood spattering artfully on the walls, and she danced and danced and danced.

 And then ... and then ...

 She hadn’t woken screaming.
 Not this time.
 She woke quite normally, as though from a normal nightmare, or what she remembered normal nightmares feeling like.
-Her heart thumped madly in her chest, her body tingling all over.
+Her heart thumped madly, her body tingling all over.

 Serenity’s mains were whining in the familiar rising crescendo they did just before the ship landed.